Abdulwaheed78/SnakeGame-Python-DesktopApplication/README.md

 # SnakeGame-Python-DesktopApplication

-SnakeGame is my Bsc it final year project. i used pugame module python for backend logic  time module and random mudule to make this dektop application.
+SnakeGame is my Bsc it final year project. i used pygame module python for backend logic  time module and random mudule to make this dektop application.

 following are details of every module: